 This course provides students with an opportunity to conduct an in-depth exploration of literature related to a particular criminal justice topic.
 Consent from the supervising professor is required.
-Prerequisites: Admitted to MCJ program and instructor consent.
+Independent Study courses meet equivalencies to Federal definition of a credit hour Prerequisites: Admitted to MCJ program or permission of MCJ Program Coordinator and Instructor permission.